mindspore-ai/docs/docs/mindspore/source_en/faq/distributed_parallel.md

 <br/>

-<font size=3>**Q: What can we do when in the GPU distributed training scenario, if a process exits abnormally, it may cause other processes to block?**</font>
+## Q: What can we do when in the GPU distributed training scenario, if a process exits abnormally, it may cause other processes to block?

 A: In this scenario, the abnormal process exits due to various problems, and the remaining processes are executed normally to the initialization `NCCL` step due to the successful allocation of GPU resources.
 The log is as follows: